MeenuSowjanya/freshrelease/README.md

 ##### After receiving this email

                * All fields are required
-* Password must contain atleast 6 characters which must be a combination of atleast one lowercase character,one uppercase character,one symbol and one digit
+               * Password must contain atleast 6 characters which must be a combination of atleast one lowercase character, one uppercase character,one symbol and one digit
                * Password and Confirm Password must be same
                * Password encrypted with a gem - 'bcrypt'

 ### 5. List tickets
 * Admin can view all the tickets created